Last Updated on

 If not born in Canada, you must submit a copy of one of the following documents:

-When submitting your BC security guard license application, attach a copy of one of the current, valid forms of photo identification (cannot be expired):
+When submitting your license application after completing your BC security guard training, attach a copy of one of the current, valid forms of photo identification (cannot be expired):

 To become a security worker in BC, you must be at least 19 years of age.

 Submit a photo of yourself to be placed on your license.
 It is required the photo be: